danfuzz/samizdat/doc/library-guide/Generic.md

 #### `totalOrder(generic1, generic2) -> int`

 Performs an identity comparison.
-Generics have a consistent, transitive, and symmetric &mdash; but arbitrary &mdash; total order.
+Generics do not have a defined total order.

 <br><br>